nunofachada/perfandpubtools/README.md

 ![ex08_2](https://cloud.githubusercontent.com/assets/3018963/11914714/b52fdcbe-a67e-11e5-8da2-7aae819e1337.png)

-<a name="example9.scalabilityofthedifferentimplementationsforincreasingmodelsizes"></a>
+<a name="scalabilityofthedifferentimplementationsforincreasingmodelsizes"></a>

-#### 3.9\.
-Example 9.
+### 4.9\.
 Scalability of the different implementations for increasing model sizes

-In a slightly more complex scenario than the one described in example 6, here we use the [perfstats](perfstats.m) function to plot the scalability of the different PPHPC implementations for increasing model sizes.
-Using the variables defined in the previous examples, the following command plot the equivalent to figure 5a of the "[Parallelization Strategies...](http://arxiv.org/abs/1507.04047)"
+In a slightly more complex scenario than the one described in example 6, here we use the [perfstats] function to plot the scalability of the different [PPHPC] implementations for increasing model sizes.
+Using the variables defined in the previous examples, the following command plot the equivalent to figure 5a of reference [\[1\]][ref1]:
-manuscript:

 ```matlab
 perfstats(4, 'NL', nlv1, 'ST', stv1, 'EQ', eqv1t12, 'EX', exv1t12, 'ER', erv1t12, 'OD', odv1t12);